Post Graduate Year 1 - $54,417

 Holidays: Graduate Medical Education trainees are responsible for the clinical care of the patients within the educational program.
 To this end, trainees are not afforded the standard institutional holidays.
-The Education Committee of each individual training program has set policy which guides the provision of national, state and religious holidays.
+The education committee of each individual training program has a set policy, which guides the provision of national, state and religious holidays.

 Dental Insurance: A dental insurance policy is available to trainees.
 The premium is the responsibility of the trainee.

-Life Insurance: GME Trainees are give one times their base stipend in Group Term life insurance at no cost.
-Voluntary Supplemental Life Insurance is available at full cost to the GME Trainee.
+Life Insurance: GME trainees receive one times their base stipend in group term life insurance at no cost.
+Voluntary Supplemental Life Insurance is available at full cost to the GME trainee.

-Long Term Disability Insurance: Group Long-term disability insurance is provided by EVMS at no cost to the GME Trainee.
-Once approved, by the insurance carrier, the benefit is 60% of monthly base stipend after a 6-month waiting period.
-Supplemental Long-Term Disability is available at full cost to the GME Trainee.
+Long-Term Disability Insurance: EVMS provides group long-term disability insurance at no cost to the GME trainee.
+Once approved by the insurance carrier, the benefit is 60% of monthly base stipend after a 6-month waiting period.
+Supplemental long-term disability is available at full cost to the GME trainee.

-Professional Liability Insurance: Professional liability insurance covering medical activities clearly defined within the scope of the training program is provided by the school at no cost to the trainee.
+Professional Liability Insurance: The institution provides professional liability insurance covering medical activities clearly defined within the scope of the training program at no cost to the trainee.
 Activities outside the program are not covered by the profession liability insurance provided to trainees of Eastern Virginia Medical School.

-TIAA-CREF - Currently offers numerous equity funds, money market account and a fixed rate of return fund.
+- TIAA currently offers numerous equity funds, money market accounts and a fixed rate of return fund.

-Short Term Disability Insurance: Group Short Term Disability is provided by EVMS at no cost to the GME Trainee.
-Once approved, the benefit provides 100% of monthly base stipend after a 14-day elimination period and all paid leave has been exhausted.
+Short-Term Disability Insurance: EVMS provides group short-term disability at no cost to the GME trainee.
+Once approved, the benefit provides 100% of monthly base stipend after a 14-day elimination period, and all paid leave has been exhausted.

-Medical, Dental, and Vision Insurance rates are subject to change on the 1st of July.
+Medical, dental and vision insurance rates are subject to change on July 1.
 Any changes in rates will be reflected in June stipend checks.